Polish–Lithuanian Commonwealth: Administrative divisions

 The Commonwealth was further divided into smaller administrative units known as voivodeships (województwa).
 Each voivodeship was governed by a Voivode (wojewoda, governor).
-Voivodeships were further divided into starostwa, each starostwo being governed by a starosta.
+Voivodeships were further divided into powiats, each powiat being governed by a starosta.
 Cities were governed by castellans.
 There were frequent exceptions to these rules, often involving the ziemia subunit of administration.

 The lands that once belonged to the Commonwealth are now largely distributed among several Central and East European countries: Poland, Ukraine, Moldova (Transnistria), Belarus, Russia, Lithuania, Latvia, and Estonia.
 Also some small towns in Upper Hungary (today mostly Slovakia), became a part of Poland in the Treaty of Lubowla (Spiš towns).

 Other notable parts of the Commonwealth, without respect to region or voivodeship divisions, include: